RikuKukkaniemi/speed-typer-frontend/README.md

 This is a frontend for Speed Typer application.

 Speed Typer is a game that runs in a web browser.
 The idea is to type the words you as precisely as you can before timer runs out.
-The more words you get correct the more points you get.
+The points are determined on how precisely you type the words.

 Application is dockerized and runs in cloud.